Honey Butter Roasted Vegetables, two ways

 Some tips to make this a hands off recipe

 I always par boil my potatoes to make this recipe a hands off one.
 That way, I can put all the vegetables in at once and they’ll cook at the same time.
 When you’re using so many types of vegetables, you have to keep the cooking time similar.
-You also achieve a similar cooking time by cutting the vegetables into a uniform size.
-I like keeping the vegetables in a 1.5 inch dice.
+You can also achieve a similar cooking time by cutting the vegetables into a uniform size.
+I like keeping the vegetables in a 1.5 inch dice, and if I’m in a hurry a thin slice.
 Baby zucchini and petit carrots are halved lengthwise.
 This ensures some vegetables won’t burn while others roast.
 If you want to skip par boiling the potatoes, you can add the vegetables that cook quicker towards the middle of the cooking time.

 Tips on how to make these honey butter roasted vegetables dairy free and vegan